plutov/packagemain/12-go-kit-1/README.md

 kit generate service users --dmw
 ```

---dmw creates default endpoint middleware.
+--dmw creates default endpoint middleware, logging middleware.

 This command has added go-kit packages to our code already: endpoint and http transport.
 What we need to do now is to implement our Create User logic in service.go (1 place only).

-For now let's just log something inside this function using go-kit/log package:
+We can call pre-generated functions to enable middlewares:

+service.go
 ```
-import (
-	"context"

-	log "github.com/go-kit/kit/log"
-)

-// NewBasicUsersService returns a naive, stateless implementation of UsersService. func NewBasicUsersService() UsersService {
-	return &basicUsersService{
-		logger: log.NewJSONLogger(os.Stderr),
-	}
-}

-func (b *basicUsersService) Create(ctx context.Context, email string) (err error) {
-	b.logger.Log("created user with email", email)
+func getServiceMiddleware(logger log.Logger) (mw []service.Middleware) {
+	mw = []service.Middleware{}
+	addDefaultServiceMiddleware(logger, mw)

-	return err
+	return
 }
 ```